ibm-cloud-docs/log-analysis/tutorials/ubuntu.md

     ```
     {: codeblock}

-2. Set the ingestion key that the LogDNA agent must use to forward logs to the IBM Log Analysis with LogDNA instance.
+2. Set the ingestion key that the LogDNA agent must use to forward logs to the {{site.data.keyword.la_full_notm}} instance.

     ```
     sudo logdna-agent -k INGESTION_KEY
     ```
     {: codeblock}

-    where INGESTION_KEY contains the ingestion key active for the IBM Log Analysis with LogDNA instance where you are configuring to forward logs.
+    where INGESTION_KEY contains the ingestion key active for the {{site.data.keyword.la_full_notm}} instance where you are configuring to forward logs.

 3. Set the authentication endpoint.
 The LogDNA agent uses this host to authenticate and get the token to forward logs.